rkk5603/BMMB852_Kelly/Week13/README.md

 <img width="1892" height="557" alt="image" src="https://github.com/user-attachments/assets/a2a3757a-4408-49e6-94c3-3bcb7a641af5" />

-### 2. Run a feature counter to create a count matrix for your data.
+### Run a feature counter to create a count matrix for your data.
-From the resulting BAM files, featureCounts will count the number of reads that overlap with each feature.
+From the resulting BAM files, a matrix is produced that summarizes read counts for each dataset.
+First, featureCounts will count the number of reads that overlap with each feature.
 ```
 featureCounts -a refs/chr22.gtf -o counts.txt \
   bam/HBR_1_R1.bam \